robertZaufall/mindmanager_ai/readme.md

   - groq (platform) w/ ***Mixtral*** (use your key)
   - Perplexity (platform) w/ ***Mistral*** (use your key)
   - Google Gemini Pro Generative Language (use your key)
-  - Google Gemini Pro via Vertex AI (use your access token)
+  - Google Gemini Pro / Vertex AI (use your access token)
   - Ollama (local) w/ any LLM (use ***Zephyr*** or ***Mixtral*** model for best results)
 - Windows compatible (run macro/context menu or call the **Python** script directly)
 - macOS compatible (run **Automator** workflow (Quick Action) or call the **Python** script directly)